nemui/nemui.github.io/_posts/2015-12-15-usbnetwork-extend.markdown

 layout: post
 title:  "USBNetwork and Extend"
 date:   2015-12-15 11:14:18 +0900
-categories: kindleberrypi kindle ssh raspberrypi
+tags: kindleberrypi kindle ssh raspberrypi
 ---
 Last time [we performed a jailbreak]({% post_url 2015-12-14-kindle-jailbreak %}) on our Kindle and installed a bunch of wonderful extensions.
 Now it's time to go deeper into the innards of the liberated e-reader and extend its capabilities even further.